 APACE believes AAPI communities must be brought into the political process, have access to decision-making power, and ultimately champion progressive policy that will elevate the well-being of our entire region.

-We work to transform our democracy by empowering the diverse AAPI communities through civic engagement and political action.
+We work to expand our democracy by engaging our diverse AAPI communities in civic engagement and political action.
 We increase access and participation in electoral and civic affairs by registering, educating and protecting AAPI voters, and strive to create an active and powerful AAPI community that is well-educated on the issues, informed of the political process, and mobilized to participate in our democracy.

 Program Areas: Community Outreach and Organizing in AAPI Communities, Civic Engagement, Program Development and Implementation, Fundraising, Strategic Organizational Development & Management.

 Reports To: APACEvotes (501c3) and Asian Pacific Island Americans for Civic Engagement (APACE) (501c4) Board of Directors.

 The duties listed illustrate various types of work that may be performed but are not intended to be a final statement of work.

 40% Programs (Campaigns, GOTV, Field & Data)

 ● Provide strategic leadership, planning, execution and evaluation of campaigns

 ● Utilize the Voter Action Network (VAN) database to segment targets, cut turf, track and evaluate voter data